 A combination of factors are thought to contribute to the development of schizoaffective disorder:

 Schizoaffective disorder can be particularly difficult to diagnose due to its varied and overlapping symptoms.
 It also manifests in different ways for different people.
 A long term history of the person is necessary to confirm the diagnosis.
+This is usually done with a psychiatrist or clinical psychologist over a period of time.

 At this stage, there is conflicting evidence as to a potential gender bias.